byu-cs460/byu-cs460/01b-hw-private-repo-mirror/README.md

 # Commit and Push Local Changes to Your Private Repo

-Do this every time you want to commit changes to the clone of your repository and push them out to the repository:
+It is best practice to regularly commit your changes and push them to the origin.
+Follow the steps below every time you want to commit changes to the clone of your repository and push them out to your private repository on

- 1. Commit any local changes that you've made (i.e., in your own development):
+GitHub:

+ 1. Mark modified files as "staged" for the next commit.

     (Replace "..." with the names of any files or directories that have changes.)

     ```bash
-    git commit ...
+    git add ...
     ```

- 2. Push out your local commits to your repository:
+ 2. Commit files staged for commit.

     ```bash
+    git commit
+    ```

+    Note that will open an editor within which you can enter a message associated with your commit.
+Alternatively you can use the `-m` command-line option to add your message directly from the command line, without using an enter.
+For example: `git commit -m "improve my code"`.

+ 3. Push your local commits to your private repository on GitHub:

+    ```bash
     git push
     ```

+NOTE: The add and commit process above isn't the only way to commit your local changes.
+The offical git documentation for [`git commit`](https://git-scm.com/docs/git-commit) lists several other ways you can commit your local changes.